A Guide To Functional Interfaces in Java10 min read

 lambda.greeting("Ethan");

-Notice that the type of the interface in the left, and the type of the lambda expression has the same semantic meaning.
+Notice that the interface type on the left and the type of the lambda expression have the same semantic.
 For a more detailed guide about lambda expression, check out this article.

 By using the lambda expression, we actually implement this interface by overriding its single abstract method.